-- (iii) an expectation that all Outline Development Plans within the LDR zone - (iv) 25 residential units per hectare in the MDR subzone (+/- 5%). - (v) Note: All calculations shall be inclusive of land required for roading and reserves. - (vi) The Council also expects that any ODP within the LDR subzone shows how it (together with previous ODPs) is working towards achieving a target of 15-20% of all units in the LDR subzone being located within multi-unit-developments. - (m) Whether public open spaces have direct street frontage, and are located on visually prominent sites, such as at intersections. - (n) Whether public open spaces are fronted by land uses around them, rather than 'backing" on to them.
+- (i) Whether, in the LDR subzone, the lot configuration will ensure against monotonous building setbacks and fencing along Riverbank Road. - (j) Whether lots and blocks are laid out to maximise solar orientation.
+The Council will normally expect to see roads to orient north-south, where they are not already identified in the Structure Plan. - (k) Whether a mixed density living environment is provided in the LDR and MDR subzones, which achieves the Council's target densities.
+The Council will not normally approve an Outline Development Plan unless a) a range of densities and housing types are being proposed and b) the following densities are achieved within the respective subzones: - (i) 10 residential units per hectare in the LDR subzone (+/-5%), including the provision roads and reserves. - (ii) 15 residential units per hectare on any identified multi-unit developments sites within the LDR subzone (+/- 5%). - (iii) 25 residential units per hectare in the MDR subzone (+/-5%). - (iv) Note: All calculations shall be inclusive of land required for roading and reserves. - (v) The Council also expects that any ODP within the LDR subzone shows how it (together with previous ODPs) is working towards achieving a target of 15-20% of all units in the LDR subzone being within multi-unit-developments. - (I) Whether public open spaces have direct street frontage, and are located on visually prominent sites, such as at intersections. - (m) Whether public open spaces are fronted by land uses around them, rather than 'backing" on to them.
 The Council will normally expect land uses around a public open space to have frontage and vehicular access from the park boundary, either by a full street or private lane / JOAL (Joint Owned Access Lot) or similar (not a rear lane).